What should I do with my ...?

 Can recyclables be thrown away in plastic bags?

 Yes, however since bags will need to be opened to begin the sorting process, it is preferable that items are not placed in bags.
+The bags will be discarded, as they are no longer accepted by recyclers.

 What are the exact stipulations of “no food?”